Kori166/IoD_Dashboard/README.md

 ### `bristol_lsoa_timeseries.json`

-One object per LSOA with quarterly or annual points.
+This file contains one object per LSOA, with quarterly or annual data points.

-Expected shape:
+Expected format:

 ```json
 {